iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Conjugate and Momentum.md

-This is a comparison between [[Conjugate Gradient]] and the method of momentum.
+This is a comparison between [[Conjugate Gradient for Dummy]] and the method of momentum.

 ---
 ### **Intro**